What is atrial fibrillation?

-Atrial fibrillation (AF) is an irregular heart rhythm that originates in the top chambers of the heart called the atria.
-During AF, the electrical impulses of the heart do not start in the normal area.
-Instead, the electrical impulse starts from many different areas of the atria and spreads out in a chaotic manner, which causes the heartbeat to be irregular and disorganized.
+During AF, the electrical impulses of the heart don’t begin in the normal area, called the atria.
+Instead, the electrical impulse starts from many different areas and spreads out in a chaotic manner.
+This causes a disorganized, irregular – and uncomfortable – heartbeat.

 What are the symptoms?

 Symptoms of atrial fibrillation present differently in different people.
-Some people have little or no symptoms with AF, others are aware the exact moment they go into AF.
-Many patients report feeling heart pounding, dizziness, shortness of breath and chest discomfort.
-Inability to exercise to pre-AF levels and fatigue are also common symptoms.
+Some people have little or no symptoms, while others are aware the exact moment they go into AF.
+Many patients report feeling heart pounding, dizziness, shortness of breath, and chest discomfort.
+Other common symptoms are the inability to exercise and fatigue.

-Many people may find it quite stressful to have AF because episodes can be very unpredictable and can occur at almost anytime.
+AF can be stressful because it’s unpredictable.
 Patients may be afraid to travel and attend social events for fear of having AF.